Takumi Kanaya betting profile: Sony Open in Hawaii - PGA TOUR

 Kanaya's advanced stats and rankings

-- Kanaya has averaged 0.008 Strokes Gained: Off-the-Tee in his past five tournaments.
+- In his past five tournaments, Kanaya posted a Strokes Gained: Off-the-Tee average of 0.008, while his Strokes Gained: Approach the Green averaged -0.018.

-- In terms of Strokes Gained: Approach the Green, Kanaya posted a -0.018 mark in his past five tournaments.
+- Around the greens, Kanaya delivered a 0.190 Strokes Gained: Around-the-Green mark in his past five starts.

-- Kanaya has delivered a 0.287 Strokes Gained: Putting mark in his past five tournaments, while his Strokes Gained: Around-the-Green average was 0.190.
+- On the greens, Kanaya averaged 0.287 Strokes Gained: Putting in his past five tournaments, contributing to his 0.468 Strokes Gained: Total average.

 All stats in this article are accurate for Kanaya as of the start of the Sony Open in Hawaii.